rowinf/rowinf.github.io/content/posts/htmx-page-transitions.md

 I chose htmx as a solution because it is a small JavaScript library that enhances any website with SPA-like behavior.
 The [boosting](https://htmx.org/docs/#boosting) feature of htmx globally enables asynchronous requesting of body content.
 A great feature of the boost feature is that it "degrades gracefully", like how an escalator becomes stairs, if something goes wrong in the user's browser.
 I find htmx attributes easy to use and its conventions easy to follow.

 {{< aside >}}
-Earlier libraries that pioneered this kind of page navigation include pjax and turbolinks, so it's still common to refer to this navigation technique as *pjax-style* or *turbolinks* navigation.
+**Info:** Earlier libraries that pioneered this kind of page navigation include pjax and turbolinks, so it's still common to refer to this navigation technique as *pjax-style* or *turbolinks* navigation.

-This practice comes with a very important caveat that it's common for `<script>` tags to be written in the body of a static website.

-Scripts in the body content are rerun whenever the user navigates around the website while using this technique which may cause issues.
-Spoiler alert!
 {{< /aside >}}

 ## Customize Hugo Theme